 This is a five day trip at the beginning of October and is part of the regular school program.
 The trip may involve physical work, church services, evangelism, and community outreach.
 It is always fun and full of great blessings.
 While this trip has proven to enhance the students' relationship with each other, the greater purpose of the trip is to expose the students to the needs of others and to witness first hand how Christ meets those needs through our obedience and service.

 Spring Break Mission Trips

 Students have the option of signing up for a Spring Mission Trip, which takes place in March during Spring Break.
-We host trips to Costa Rica, San Antonio, and (for the first time this spring), Israel.
-All of our second year students will be going on this trip and their cost is included in their tuition.
+We host trips to Costa Rica, San Antonio, and Israel (Israel exclusive for our second year students.
+Their cost is included in their tuition.)

 Detailed information about each trip will be sent to you in advance.
 Possible opportunities for these trips include various forms of outreach, including community and church involvement, work projects and dramas.
 Some time will be set aside for various tourist activities.